 A few years ago I was seeing a lot of issues with PNY cards with different cameras and I stopped recommending them.
 Lately, they’ve been performing very well and have been getting good ratings.
 Their PNY Elite gave me problems in the GoPro Hero 6 but this new Elite-X has been flawless in the new 8.
 I would maybe stay away from this card if you have older GoPro cameras you still use.
 But I haven’t had issues in the Hero 7 Black or the Hero 8 Black.

-GoPro Hero 8 Memory Card Size
+GoPro Hero 8 SD Card Capacity & Sizes

 If you’re wondering what sd card size to get for your GoPro, I’ve put together a short guide to help you decide.

 The maximum SD card size for the GoPro Hero 8 is 256GB.
+Using cards larger than this could cause issues.

 Personally, I recommend you just go for a 128GB card, but if you’re on the fence or maybe want an even bigger card, here are a few tips.